Charcoal-SE/charcoal-se.github.io/training/autoflagging.md

 ## How can you sign up?
 Make sure you have a metasmoke account.
-You can sign up for a metasmoke account [here][ms-su] if you don't; make sure you authenticate using Stack Exchange so that we can associate your SE account with your MS account.
+You can sign up for a metasmoke account [here][ms-su] if you don't already have an account.
+Authenticate using Stack Exchange so that we can associate your SE account with your MS account.

 Visit the [authentication page][ms-auth] on metasmoke.
 If you're happy with the disclaimer,